"The Beginning of the End"

 Seal 3: Black horse

-(v5-6) The third beast had the face of a man; and this black horse may not have been galloping full speed toward earth, but instead more deliberate, as it would be difficult to ride with a pair of balances in his hand.
+(v5-6) The third beast had the face of a man; and this black horse may not have been galloping full speed toward earth, and was instead perhaps more deliberate, as it would be difficult to ride with a pair of balances in his hand.
 People will struggle to survive; the vast majority will need to painstakingly weigh each expenditure.

 (v6) Perhaps John didn't know where this voice in the midst of the four beasts came from; it's difficult to locate low sounds.
-But I believe this voice warns that it will take a day's wage (a penny, cf. Matthew 20:2) just to buy enough food for one person (A measure of wheat); and so many families will choose to buy three measures of barley for the same price--not very good food (horse food, basically), but enough to semi-survive for small families.
+But I believe this voice warns that it will take a day's wage (a penny, cf. Matthew 20:2) just to buy enough food for one person (A measure of wheat); thus, many families will choose to buy three measures of barley for the same price--not very good food (horse food, basically), but enough to hang on.
 Most people think that the rich (the oil and the wine) will not feel any of the effects (hurt not) of this depression and famine, as was the case for elites during famines in Communism (or other regimes).
 Cf. Matthew 24:7

 Sometimes, I take for granted our current prosperity.
 I pray that we will never have to live through this time or another time like it; but if we do, we may better appreciate just how amazing it is to live in a country and in a time where nearly everyone has plenty of food and necessities, along with many other unnecessary fun things.
-We are certainly blessed at this time in history.
+We are certainly blessed right now in history.

 Seal 4: Pale horse